Cover image: Seventh Wave by Neil Bousfield

 Christian Alexander Bailey - New LIght Purchase Prize

-Visitors to the exhibition at The Biscuit Factory can also vote for the winner of the TIG Visitor's Choice Award!
+Visitors to the exhibition at The Biscuit Factory also voted for the winner of the TIG Visitor's Choice Award.

-All artwork is for sale, and the New Light Prize Exhibition is a great collection from which to source your next piece of art.
+All artwork in the exhibition will be for sale, and the New Light Prize Exhibition is a great collection from which to source your next piece of art.

 Image: Tree Sparrow by Christian Alexander Bailey (winner of the New Light Purchase Prize)